just1jp/Production/README.md

 App that alows you to see your friends on Google Map message them in real time.

-#Documentation:
+##Getting started:
-To get started, visit the documentation page at:
+**To get started, visit the documentation page at: https://palfinder.github.io/ **

-**Project source can be downloaded from https://github.com/PalFinder/Production
+**Project source can be downloaded from https://github.com/PalFinder/Production**

 ##Authors